jefferyshivers/shivers-space-site/README.md

 # shivers.space

-- a SPA website template, demo'd at shivers.space and created by Jeffery Shivers
+a SPA template, demo'd at (shivers.space)[http://shivers.space] and created by Jeffery Shivers

 ---

-I link to content in the subdirectory 'content' to leave that stuff out of the template, but the divs in index may simply be populated directly.
+I link to content in the so named subdirectory to leave that stuff out of the template, but the divs in index may simply be populated directly.

 ``` bash